ThomasBolbroe/CITS-SIARD-TEST/index.md

 	<tr>
 		<td>SIARD_27 </td>
 		<td> </td>
-		<td>The submission agreement <b>SHOULD</b> list a set of SQL queries that are decided to be submitted to the archive and are to be preserved under the \&lt;views\&gt;-element in metadata.xml.
+		<td>The submission agreement <b>SHOULD</b> list a set of SQL queries that are decided to be submitted to the archive and are to be preserved under the &lt;views&gt;-element in metadata.xml.
 The SQL queries <b>SHOULD</b> provide the most useful queries in the database for designated communities.</td>
 		<td>0..1 SHOULD </td>
 	</tr>
 	<tr>